faiyaz92/AssetTracking/doc/BRD_and_TechDoc_V2.md

 - Acceptance Criteria: Quick scan button on home screen; scan barcode/RFID, select location, enter condition, confirm move.

 #### US-009: As a user, I want to scan RFID tags so that I can use contactless asset tracking.
-- Acceptance Criteria: RFID scanning option in scan dialogs; same asset ID as barcode; maintains all existing workflows.
+- Acceptance Criteria: RFID scanning option in scan dialogs; same asset ID as barcode; maintains all existing workflows; supports Chainway C72 UHF RFID with 1-8 meter range.

+#### US-010: As a user, I want to write RFID tags so that I can program blank tags with asset IDs.
+- Acceptance Criteria: RFID write button on asset rows; validates existing tag data; shows confirmation dialogs for overwriting; writes pure asset ID to EPC field; handles tag locking and killing as needed.
+- **Cross-Reference**: Task 2 in `C72_Integration_Task_Checklist_V2.md`

 ### Non-Functional Requirements
 - **Performance**: App should load data quickly (<2s for lists).